SAIC Galaxy

 SAIC Galaxy 1100 © SAIC 1994

-Another PA-RISC laptop was the slightly newer PrecisionBook from RDI, who also built a range of other RISC laptops in the 1990s and 2000s.
+SAIC built another PA-RISC portable computer, the SAIC Talon.
+There was also a true PA-RISC laptop with the RDI PrecisionBook from the builder of a range of other RISC laptops in the 1990s and 2000s.

-SAIC Galaxy were 32-bit PA-RISC computers based on integrated HP workstations designs, which SAIC built into a portable case.
-Chipset and devices used were:
+SAIC Galaxy are 32-bit PA-RISC computers based on integrated HP workstations designs, which SAIC built into a portable case.
+Chipset and devices used are:

 [i] - integrated into chipset